OXID-eSales/developer_documentation/development/modules_components_themes/module/database_migration/index.rst

 Modules can have their own migrations.
 To get comprehensive information about migrations in OXID eShop, check :doc:`database migrations documentation <../../../tell_me_about/migrations>`.

-Also you need to know that module migrations can be generated and executed by using `OXID eShop Doctrine Migration Wrapper <https://github.com/OXID-eSales/oxideshop-doctrine-migration-wrapper>`__.

 Configuration
 -------------
 Put the migration configuration file into the `migration` folder inside the module's root directory: